nola-a/okgit/README.md

 There are two main reasons to go for 'the right way' :
 - The history remains consistent (no rewriting)
-- All the changes are stored in the same commit that can be easily reverted by:
+- All the changes are stored in the same commit that could easily be reverted by:
 ```bash
 $ git revert CX
 ```